 Brittany spends most of her days as a holistic personal chef.
 You will often find her dancing in the kitchen creating delicious and nutritious foods for her clients or at the local farmer’s market.
 In addition to teaching meditation classes, she also teaches cooking and mindful eating workshops.

 A former Buddhist monk, David Sudar completed an intensive 21 month Vipassana meditation retreat in Myanmar with his core teacher, Sayadaw U Tejaniya, and continues to spend 1-2 months a year on silent retreat.
-He currently works as a mindfulness coach and meditation teacher, and regularly teaches at Nike, Yoga Teacher Training Programs, various wellness centers, and leads the Path of Sincerity Sangha.
+He currently works as a meditation teacher, and regularly teaches at Nike, Yoga Teacher Training Programs, various wellness centers, and leads the Path of Sincerity Sangha.

 Andrea is an artist who expresses love through music, the cultivation of presence, movement, and the heart-hand connection.
 Her passion lies in the regeneration of our earth through devotional practice, and the inner-tending that she feels must be done in order to free ourselves and the planet of what binds us.